Jeditale/CHIP8-IN-JAVA/README.md

 This is a simple CHIP-8 emulator written from scratch in Java.
 It was built as a learning project to understand the core concepts of CPU emulation, memory, I/O, and hardware simulation.

 The emulator is capable of loading and running most original CHIP-8 ROMs, such as Pong, Space Invaders, and various tech demos.
+I do not provided any ROMs so you had to find it yourself sorry 😞

 ## Emulator Features